bitquant/cloudflare-workers-kv/README.md

 # cloudflare-workers-kv

 Use Cloudflare Workers KV in your local environment or within a Cloudflare Workers environment.
-The package also provides support for handling values larger than the 64 kB limit by breaking the value into smaller chunks.
+The package also provides support for handling values larger than the 2 MB limit by breaking the value into smaller chunks.

 ## Install
 ```